 account is removed.
 If this is the only account change that the app needs

-to act on, it's strongly recommended that the app use this broadcast
+to act on, we recommend that the app use this broadcast

 instead of the deprecated